keycloak/keycloak-containers/server/README.md

 If you used a different name for the MariaDB instance to `mariadb` you need to specify the `DB_ADDR` environment variable.

+### Microsoft SQL Server Example

+#### Create a user define network

+    docker network create keycloak-network

+#### Start a Microsoft SQL Server instance

+First start a Microsoft SQL Server instance using the Microsoft SQL Server docker image:

+    docker run -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=P@ssword123' -d --name mariadb --net keycloak-network microsoft/mssql-server-linux:latest mssql

+#### Start a Keycloak instance

+Start a Keycloak instance and connect to the Microsoft SQL Server instance:

+    docker run --name keycloak --net keycloak-network jboss/keycloak

+If you used a different name for the Microsoft SQL Server instance to `mssql` you need to specify the `DB_ADDR` environment variable.

 ### Specify JDBC parameters

 When connecting Keycloak instance to the database, you can specify the JDBC parameters.
 Details on JDBC parameters can be